Getting Around Phuket

 Phuket's tuk-tuks have long been a cause of contention.
 They are more expensive than anywhere else in Thailand and operate a very effective closed shop.

 Unfortunately, with the scarcity of taxis they are often the only option.
 Always agree the price before you start the journey and be specific about where you want to go.
-Tuk-tuks are now charging a ridiculous minimum of 200 baht for short trips around Patong.
-A trip from Patong to Phuket Town should cost no more than 400 baht.
-Do not let them take you on a tour of jewelry shops or other places where they will get commission.
+Tuk-tuks are now charging a ridiculous minimum of 200-baht for short trips around Patong.
+A trip from Patong to Phuket Town can cost 500 to 600-baht.
+Tuk-tuk drivers do sometimes like to take their passengers on unscheduled tours of jewelry shops or other places where they will get commission.
+If you don't want to go, don't go.

 Do not get into a heated dispute with a tuk-tuk driver as the other drivers will back him up en-masse.